MrFarland/DM-Operations-Center/Module/03-Character/class_features-sneak_attack.md

 ### Sneak Attack
 [Home](dm-operations-center) > [Characters](characters) > [Class Features](class-featuers) > Sneak Attack {.small-text}

+A rogue may add sneak attack damage to 1 attack per turn if they meet the following criteria:
-Has Advantage on the attack roll. {.text-center}
+- Have advantage on the attack roll.

-OR {.text-center}

-Enemy within 5' of target, not incapacitated AND the attacker does NOT have Disadvantage. {.text-center}

-Must attack with a finesse or ranged weapon. {.text-center}
+- Attacks with a finesse or ranged weapon.
+{.square}

+Additional Notes
+- Gain advantage if the target has an enemy within 5' that is not incapacitated.
+- Sneak attack may be used on an attack of opportunity if all other criteria has been met.

 | ~Lvl~ | ~DMG~             | | ~Lvl~ | ~DMG~              |
 |:-----:|:-----------------:|-|:-----:|:------------------:|